trisfaizal/Marketing-Site/_posts/2017-11-09-speed-up-your-jekyll-builds.md

 ## Environment

-Your production site might need to be translated into 20 languages and have everything compressed to ensure fast load times but you can avoid these while developing.
+Your production site might need to be translated into multiple languages and have everything compressed to ensure fast load times but you can avoid these while developing.
 Turning these off for development along with limiting the number of posts output with `--limit_posts`, not switching on `--lsi` and using `--incremental` will have a massive impact on build performance.

 ## Liquid